-This Compensation Discussion and Analysis ("CD&A") provides a discussion of the background and objectives of our compensation programs for our Named Executive Officers, listed in the table below.
+This CD&A provides a discussion of the background and objectives of the compensation program for our Named Executive Officers, listed in the table below.
 The CD&A should be read together with the compensation tables and related disclosures that follow this section.

-Name Title Bruce A. Thames(1) President and Chief Executive Officer Jay C. Peterson Chief Financial Officer; Senior Vice President, Finance; Assistant Treasurer; Assistant Secretary Eric C. Reitler Senior Vice President, Global Sales Johannes (René) van der Salm Senior Vice President, Global Operations
+Name Title Bruce A. Thames President and Chief Executive Officer Jay C. Peterson Chief Financial Officer; Senior Vice President, Finance; Assistant Treasurer; Assistant Secretary Eric C. Reitler(1) Senior Vice President, Global Sales Johannes (René) van der Salm Senior Vice President, Global Operations